 Your neurology team at the Epilepsy Center, along with your primary care doctor, will design a treatment plan tailored to your condition and individual needs.
-You may require more than one kind of treatment — such as medication and surgery — and may be referred to or other medical professionals.
+You may require more than one kind of treatment — such as medication and surgery — and may be referred to other medical professionals.

 Most seizures can be prevented with medication.
-The type of medication prescribed for you will depend on your condition.
+The type of medication prescribed will depend on your condition.
 Your neurologist will explain how to take your medication and what side effects might occur.
 Over time, your medication may be changed to find the right drug and dose.
 Be sure to take your medication as directed.
-Call your neurologist if you have questions or have any unexpected side effects.
+Call your neurologist if you have questions or experience any unexpected side effects.

 For some patients, surgery may be recommended to prevent seizures or to implant devices that deliver medications or stimulators to emit electrical impulses.
 Your neurologist will explain the procedure as well as possible risks.

 - Focal Resections — These procedures are the most common operations for treating epilepsy and provide the best chance for patients to gain complete seizure control.
 They involve removing a small area of the brain where seizures originate.
 New brain monitoring techniques allow doctors to better pinpoint the brain tissue causing seizures.
 Types of resections include: